graphile/depth-limit/README.md

 ## Usage

-Install the module with your package manager of choice:
+Install the module (and `graphql`!) with your package manager of choice:

 ```
-yarn add @graphile/depth-limit
+yarn add graphql @graphile/depth-limit
 ```

 How you use it then depends on which server software you're using.